pimplibence/beagle/docs/application.md

     @appInitializer()
     public async barInitializer(): Promise<void> {
         /**
-         * At this step you can initialize the application, for example:
+         * At this step you can initialize the application, for application:
          *  - add sentry, bugsnag, ..etc
          *  - init loggers, debug tools
          *